WebAssembly/component-model/design/mvp/Concurrency.md

 invariant is necessary to allow non-`async` component exports to be called in synchronous contexts (like event listeners, callbacks, getters, setters and constructors).

+The new async ABI can be used alongside or instead of the existing Preview 2 "sync ABI" to call or implement any `async`-typed functions.
+When *calling* an imported function via the async ABI, if the `async` callee [blocks](#blocking), control flow is returned immediately to the caller, and the callee continues executing concurrently.
+When *implementing* an `async` function via the async ABI, multiple concurrent export calls are allowed to be made by the caller.
+Critically, both sync-ABI-calls-async-ABI and async-ABI-calls-sync-ABI pairings have well-defined, composable behavior for both inter-component and intra-component calls.

 Because `async` function exports may be implemented with the *sync* ABI and then call `async` function imports using the *sync* ABI, traditional sync code